mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 At its core, explanations of model behavior aim to accurately and succinctly describe why a decision was made, often with human comprehension as the objective.
 However, what constitutes the form and content of a good explanation is highly context dependent.
 A good explanation varies by problem domain (e.g. vision vs. language), the objective function (e.g. classification vs. regression), and the intended audience (e.g. beginners vs. experts).
-All of these are critical factors to consider when engineering for comprehesion.
+All of these are critical factors to consider when engineering for comprehension.
 In this post we will focus on a popular family of explanation methods known as _feature attributions_ and study the notion of _stability_ as a formal guarantee.

-For extensive surveys on explainability methods in explainable AI (XAI), we refer to [Burkart et al.](https://arxiv.org/abs/2011.07876) and
+For extensive surveys on explanation methods in explainable AI (XAI), we refer to [Burkart et al.](https://arxiv.org/abs/2011.07876) and
 [Nauta et al.](https://arxiv.org/abs/2201.08164).